RavenTheDev/PullDFES/README.md

 in our area badmouth the response time of our local volunteer firefighters.
 Just made for fun / to learn, but may be useful.

+You will need to use pip3 to install the feeparser file

+** pip3 install feedparser **

 ## TODO

 - Create menu where users can choose from all areas